Sam-Dragon/java-7/src/NonAccessModifiersNotes.md

 - To access inner class variables, methods we can you 'this.'
 - To access current class variables, methods we can you 'classname.this'
 - Inner class are useful, when we want specific guys to update
+- It will defined similar to class

+# Anonymous Inner Class
+- It doesnt have any name
+- It is created along with other class instantiation